|Help and Advice|

 And the comparison star sequence is rather good - with mag 7.4, mag 7.7 and mag 8.0 comparison stars being located close to the variable.
 This contrasts with the situation for brighter eclipsing variables, such as Algol, for which the comparison stars may be a considerable distance away on the sky).

 RZ Cassiopeiae is a similar type of eclipsing variable to Algol (Beta Persei).
 The orbital plane of the two stars in the RZ Cas system is edge on as seen from the Earth.
 The deep primary eclipse occurs when the brighter star is eclipsed by the fainter star.
-The secondary eclipse (in which the fainter star is eclipsed) is too shallow to be spotted visually.
+The secondary eclipse (in which the fainter star is eclipsed) is too shallow to be monitored visually.
 The brightness of RZ Cas is constant between eclipses.

 |Extreme brightness range||6.4 - 7.8|